getodk/docs/odkx-src/odk-2-sync-protocol.rst

 BLOBs, long strings (e.g., MySQL TEXT fields) and arbitrary files can be associated with any data row.
 These are stored as files and viewed as 'attachments' of the row.
 If a row has an attachment, the row is expected to have one or more columns in its data table that contain the path to that attachment.

-For example, the ODK Tools use a `rowpath` elementType (see the Column object, presented earlier), the attachment field definition in Survey (either an `imageUri`, `audioUri` or `videoUri` object) consists of two parts, a `uriFragment` that is a `rowpath` elementType and a `contentType` that is a string containing the mime type of the attachment.
+For example, the ODK-X Tools use a `rowpath` elementType (see the Column object, presented earlier), the attachment field definition in Survey (either an `imageUri`, `audioUri` or `videoUri` object) consists of two parts, a `uriFragment` that is a `rowpath` elementType and a `contentType` that is a string containing the mime type of the attachment.
 The `rowpath` is a path relative to the storage location for files associated with this `rowId`. e.g.,

 .. code-block:: javascript